THE LOCAL GIRL WITH THE FUNNY NAME.

 Things where we can improve...

-It's time to accept the fact our district has grown and we can't bury our heads in the sand about problems most people like to associate with "big cities."
+It's time to accept the fact Richland has grown and we can't bury our heads in the sand about problems most people like to associate with "big cities."

 We have an affordable housing shortage.